schlae/quapple/README.md

 J5 and J6 are right-angle 0.1" headers.
 You can use a single 8-pin strip.
 Remember to pull pin 2 on both header positions since this is the key for the cable that plugs in.
 This is also marked on the back of the PC board.

+If you are using an NMOS 6502, you can connect the solder jumper on the back of the board right next to the chip.
+CMOS 6502 chips repurpose this pin and the solder jumper should be left open.

 Note for European users: it might be tempting to configure the solder jumpers on the back of the card for PAL timings rather than NTSC, but I have not tested this configuration.
 The original Quadlink has solder paste covering the jumpers, implying that they never fully tested it.
 Use it at your own risk.

 ## Bracket
 I've created a CAD model of the original Quadlink bracket.
 If you have access to sheet metal tools (or even just a chassis nibbler) then you can reproduce it.
 Once it is in the right shape, bend the top using a press brake or even just a bench vise.
+The material is 0.035" (0.9mm) steel, brushed and painted black.

 [CAD drawing of bracket](https://github.com/schlae/quapple/blob/main/mech/bracket.dxf)